oracle/graalpython/docs/user/Python-Runtime.md

 ### GraalPy Distributions

-GraalPy is available as **Oracle GraalPy** and **GraalPy Community**.
+GraalPy is available as **GraalPy built on Oracle GraalVM** and **GraalPy Community**.

-* Oracle GraalPy provides the best experience: it comes with additional optimizations, is significantly faster and more memory-efficient.
-Oracle GraalPy is built on top of Oracle GraalVM, and is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, which permits use by any user including commercial and production use.
+* GraalPy built on top of Oracle GraalVM provides the best experience: it comes with additional optimizations, is significantly faster and more memory-efficient.
+It is licensed under the [GraalVM Free Terms and Conditions (GFTC)](https://www.oracle.com/downloads/licenses/graal-free-license.html) license, same as Oracle GraalVM, which permits use by any user including commercial and production use.
 Redistribution is permitted as long as it is not for a fee.

 * GraalPy Community is built on top of GraalVM Community Edition, and is fully open-source.